 For access to the full UCSB Energy Information System including natural gas and other energy flows, as well as water usage and weather station information, please contact UCSB Utility & Energy Services at (805) 893-2661, extension 1102.

-Electricity use per square foot has been reduced by 28 percent since 2003, reflecting a $2.8 million annual avoided cost (in 2013 dollars).
+Electricity use per square foot has been reduced by 36 percent over the past 10 years, reflecting a $2.9 million annual avoided cost (in 2014 dollars).

-Natural Gas use was reduced in 2012/2013 by 8 percent as compared to the prior year, UCSB's and total expenditures on natural gas have dropped for the fifth consecutive year.
+Natural Gas use was reduced in 2012/2013 by 15 percent as compared to the prior year, and UCSB's total expenditures on natural gas have dropped for the sixth consecutive year.